-Revenue and cost estimates for all significant long-term contracts for which revenue is recognized using the percentage-ofcompletion method of accounting are reviewed and reassessed quarterly.
+Revenue and cost estimates for all significant long-term contracts for which revenue is recognized over time are reviewed and reassessed quarterly.
 Based upon these reviews, we record the effects of adjustments in profit estimates each period.
-If at any time management determines that in the case of a particular contract total costs will exceed total contract revenue, we record a provision for the entire anticipated contract loss at that time.
+If at any time we determine that for a particular contract total costs will exceed total contract revenue, we will record a provision for the entire anticipated contract loss at that time.
+The amount of revenue recognized for the year ended December 31, 2018 from performance obligations satisfied (or partially satisfied) in previous periods was \$6.7 million.
+This amount was primarily related to changes in estimates of the stage of completion of Aerospace contracts, more specifically the JPF contract with the

+USG and the AH-1Z contract.
 For the year ended December 31, 2017, the net increase in our operating income from changes in contract estimates totaled \$5.7 million.
 The increase in 2017 was primarily a result of improved performance on the AH-1Z program, JPF program with the USG and the SH-2G program with Peru.
 These improvements were partially offset by cost growth on the K-MAX® and A-10 programs.
 The net decrease in our operating income from changes in contract estimates totaled \$0.8 million for the year ended December 31, 2016.
 The decrease in 2016 was primarily a result of cost growth on various programs, including the Boeing 767/777 program, the A-10 program and certain composites structures and assembly programs.
 This cost growth was partially offset by improved performance on the JPF program.
-For the year ended December 31, 2015, the net increase in our operating income from changes in contract estimates totaled \$4.8 million, excluding \$4.0 million in expense associated with the resolution of matters related to our AH-1Z program.
-The increase in 2015 was primarily a result of improved performance on the JPF and another legacy bomb fuze program.